Farzine/test/readme.md

   <li><a href="#api-endpoints">API Endpoints</a></li>
   <li><a href="#state-management">State Management</a></li>
   <li><a href="#how-to-run">How to Run</a></li>
-  <li><a href="#screenshots">Screenshots</a></li>
+  <li><a href="#screenshots">Video Demo</a></li>
   <li><a href="#challenges-faced">Challenges Faced</a></li>
   <li><a href="#future-improvements">Future Improvements</a></li>
   <li><a href="#license">License</a></li>
 </ol>

 <h2 id="overview">Overview</h2>
-<p>The <strong>Design Pattern Learning App</strong> aims to help users understand and master common software design patterns through interactive learning materials, videos, practice tests, and code examples.
+<p>The <strong>Design Pattern Learning App</strong> aims to help users understand and master common software design patterns through interactive learning materials, videos, practice tests with AI, and code examples.
 It also incorporates social features, allowing users to:</p>
 <ul>
   <li>View a feed of posts from followed users.</li>
   <li>Like, comment, and engage with posts.</li>